HealthSamurai/hl7proxy/README.md

 (don't forget to alter the filename if you use different OS/architecture)

-`cd` into the directory where `hl7proxy` file is located and invoke
+`cd` into the directory where `hl7proxy` binary is located and invoke
 it:

 ```
-./hl7proxy -port 5000
+./hl7proxy -port 5000 -config default -url https://your-box.edge.aidbox.app/ -header "Authorization: Basic xxxxxxxxxxxxx"
 ```

+Make sure you changed `-header`, `-url` and `-config` values to match your Aidbox instance configuration.

 If you see a message `Listening to :5000` then `hl7proxy` is running and ready to accept connections.
+You can change port number with `-port` flag.

 ## Running as a Windows service

 To be written.
 Short answer: use [NSSM](http://nssm.cc/) to register `hl7proxy` as a Service.

 ## Support